MLRG-CEFET-RJ/Hyper-Opt/README.md

 BETA = beta parameter to regularization.
 0 to ignore
 Example: python neural_network.py 100 200 300 0.001 0

+## Feature Selection
+The method ExtraTreesClassifier is automatically applied to reduce the data dimension.
+In the MNIST example, the data dimension is reduced of 784 features to 274.

 ## Learning plot
 At the end of the execution, some metrics like error rate and accuracy will be presented.
 A learning plot will also be displayed with train and test error rate.